-Phase 2 will be constructed with nighttime work only and will require nightly Runway 7R-25L closures.
+Phase 2 will be constructed with nighttime work only and will require restrictions to aircraft operations associated with nightly Runway 7L-25R closures.
 The closures shall be coordinated between the Contractor and DVT Airport Operations Staff.
-Work completed within the RSA limits of Runway 7R-25L during the closure will need to be completed to a level such that Runway 7L-25R may be reopened to full operation upon completion of the night shift and still maintain compliance with FAA AC 150/5370-2G requirements.
+Work completed within the RSA limits of Runway 7L-25R during the closure will need to be completed to a level such that Runway 7L-25R may be reopened to full operation upon completion of the night shift and still maintain compliance with FAA AC 150/5370-2G requirements

-The Contractor will implement the Storm Water Pollution Prevention Plan (SWPPP) during this phase by installing the required inlet protection for the existing catch basin.
+The Contractor will implement the Storm Water Pollution Prevention Plan (SWPPP) during this phase by installing the required inlet protection for the existing catch basin